getmyinterns/docs/gmi-docs/docs/school-admins/system-configuration.md

 ## Admin Users

 Add `Admin Users` according to your needs.
+They will receive an email letting them know their account has been created.

 ![Admin Users](images/admin-users.png)